mansimann/amazon-reviews-analyzer/README.md

 ### Google Cloud NL API

 This application communicates with the Google Cloud NL API to assess sentiment.
-More specifically, it uses google.cloud.language.v1 package to get sentiment score and magnitude.
+It uses google.cloud.language.v1 package to get sentiment score and magnitude.

 ## Installation